The video link is at the bottom of the page.

 2 Timothy 3:1-5

-In Hebrews, Paul states they are already living in the last days.
+In Hebrews, Paul states they were already living in the last days.

 has in these last days spoken to us by His Son, whom He has appointed heir of all things, through whom also He made the worlds;